Stark-tunable O-band single-photon sources based on deterministically fabricated quantum dot--circular Bragg gratings on silicon: Design optimization and fabrication

 To tailor the eCBG geometry to the epitaxial layer stack and telecom O-band operation, finite-element method simulations were performed using the JCMsuite solver (JCMwave GmbH).
 The QD was modeled as an oscillating dipole source, and Maxwell’s equations were solved using second-order finite elements.
 A Bayesian optimization routine was employed to identify geometries that maximize vertically directed emission into a numerical aperture of 0.81, corresponding to the experimental collection optics.
-To efficiently explore the large design space, an initial reduced-dimensionality model based on a rotationally symmetric (2.5D axissymmetric) formulation was employed.
+To efficiently explore the large design space, an initial reduced-dimensionality model based on a rotationally symmetric (2.5D axisymmetric) formulation was employed.
 This approach significantly reduces computational cost while accurately capturing the wavelength-dependent extraction characteristics of the idealized structure in the absence of symmetry-breaking elements.
-Using this framework, the optimized design exhibits broadband photon extraction across the telecom O-band (1260 to 1360~nm), with a PEE of $\sim$37 to 40\% and negligible Purcell enhancement, reflecting a design strategy that prioritizes spectral robustness over strong cavity confinement.
-Unlike high-Q microcavities such as micropillars that require tight spectral emitter-mode alignment better than 1~nm, the broadband eCBG architecture maintains efficient photon extraction across a large spectral range without significant reduction of source brightness.
-In a subsequent step, the full device geometry, including the symmetry-breaking electrical ridge, was incorporated into three-dimensional simulations to obtain realistic performance metrics.
+Using this framework, the resulting design exhibits broadband photon extraction across the telecom O-band (1260 to 1360~nm), with a PEE of $\sim$37 to 40\% and negligible Purcell enhancement, reflecting a design strategy that prioritizes spectral robustness over strong cavity confinement.
+Unlike high-Q microcavities such as micropillars that require tight spectral emitter-mode alignment better than 1~nm~\cite{Schlehahn2016}, the broadband eCBG architecture maintains efficient photon extraction across a large spectral range without significant reduction of source brightness.
+To obtain realistic device performance metrics, the full geometry of the optimized eCBG device, including the symmetry-breaking electrical ridge, was incorporated into three-dimensional simulations.
 These calculations account for ridge-induced perturbations of the optical mode and yield a PEE of $\sim$31\% into the collection cone at normal emission (at zero deflection).
-For the experimentally relevant case of a QD displaced radially by 78~nm from the eCBG-mesa center (ref.
+For the experimentally relevant case of a QD displaced radially by $\sim$78~nm from the eCBG-mesa center (ref.
 Fig.~\ref{fig:2}(b): inset), the calculated PEE decreases moderately to $\sim$26\%, indicating good tolerance to realistic emitter misalignment while maintaining efficient outcoupling~\cite{Gaur2025Scalable}.
-Moreover, the simulated far-field emission profile confirms highly directional outcoupling into the collection cone (see Supplementary Information in the ancillary files, Fig.~S2(b)), with full structural parameters and simulation details provided in SI Section~2.
+Moreover, the simulated far-field emission profile confirms highly directional outcoupling into the collection cone (see SI Fig.~S2(b)), with full structural parameters and simulation details provided in SI Section~2.

 Overall, the engineered eCBG architecture retains the key optical advantages of conventional CBGs whilst integrating a vertical p-i-n diode that enables a controlled electric field to be applied across individual QD-eCBGs, providing continuous and reversible spectral tuning of the excitonic transition via the QCSE.